schmettow/yet_zero/README.md

 The tutorial describes the assembly, installation and usage of YET.
 Yet comes ready to try, with a pre-defined experiment.
 [Read more on the Uncanny Valley experiment](https://github.com/schmettow/Uncanny-Valley/blob/master/Uncanny%20Valley.docx)[Use download button]

-**Data Science**
+**Built-in Data Science**

-Yet Zero uses CSV tables to specify the experimental design.
-This can be done with a table calculation program.
+Yet Zero uses CSV tables to specify the experimental design, rather than using a user interface This can be done with any table calculation program that exports to CSV.
 Yet Zero comes with a data analysis pipeline in tidy R, using the Quarto system.
 Beginners can quickly learn the basics of eye tracking data science with Yet.